JuliaPhysics/SolidStateDetectors.jl/docs/src/man/electric_potential.md

 Some simple impurity density profiles are already implemented in SolidStateDetectors.jl and can be easily accessed in the configuration files.
 Note that all impurity densities are given in units of **atoms / particles** per volume.

 !!! note "Sign of the impurity density"
-    The sign of the impurity density determines whether it is p-type or n-type.
+    The sign of the impurity density determines whether the semiconductor is p-type or n-type.

     p-type region <-> negative sign: Holes are the majority carriers and are free to move and diffuse into the n-type region.
         Electrons are fixed in the lattice.
 Thus, a negative fixed space charge density is left behind in the depleted p-type region.